Regency History's guide to Almack's Assembly Rooms

 Almack’s exclusivity stemmed from the way that it restricted its membership.
 To attend a ball at Almack’s, it was necessary to procure a voucher, signed by one of the patronesses, and the patronesses kept lists of who was ‘in’ and who was ‘out’.

-A printed copy of a genunie Almack's voucher used with kind permission STG Misc.
+A genunie Almack's voucher used with kind permission STG Misc.
 Box 7 (Almack's Voucher) © The Huntington Library, San Marino, CA

 You can read more about the vouchers here: A genuine Almack’s voucher.